cornjuliox/ignoramus/README.md

 That's one too many steps for me.
 I'm hoping to get it down to a single command.

 # Installation
+For now, you'll have to pull it straight from this repo like so:

+`pip install git+git://github.com/cornjuliox/flask-desktop.git`

 # Usage
 `python ignoramus.py <subcommand> <options> <arguments>` following installation.

 ## Subcommands:
+`ignoramus --help OR python ignoramus.py <subcommand> --help` - shows help message, either for the program or the subcommand.

 ### `available`
-`python ignoramus.py available` - lists all available language templates `python ignoramus.py --help OR python ignoramus.py <subcommand> --help` - shows help message, either for the program or the subcommand.
+`ignoramus available` - lists all available language templates
 ### `generate`
-`python ignoramus.py generate --output=foobar <language>`- Generates a .gitignore file based on the programming language specified.
+`ignoramus generate --output=foobar <language>`- Generates a .gitignore file based on the programming language specified.

 | Option Name | Description | Default |
 |---|---|---|